Finally, another piece of the puzzle emerges for suicide risk assessments

 Patients tested as hyporeactive many times value the increased contact with the caregiver and can provide a relief from feelings of guilt.
 Also, it serves as an explanation to why some measures are needed.
 Patients with a normal reactivity can lower some of their and their relatives’ anxiety, focusing on healing from their depressive episode.

-The Board and CEO of Emotra AB (publ) hereby present the interim report for the first six months of 2018. [...]
+The Board of Directors and the CEO of Emotra AB (publ) hereby present the interim report for the first nine [...]